Getting the most out of your team

 What if managers could get advice and expert guidance from the finest minds in leadership?

-Follow a unique interactive training in Brussels with top experts from no less than 4 of Europe’s leading business schools.
+Join us in Brussels with top experts from no less than 3 of Europe’s leading business schools.
 Participants are not obliged to follow all the sessions and can select particular days.
 Ninety four percent of past participants (managers from the private sector and high level civil servants from EU institutions) recommend this programme!

 Leadership & people management programme (i.e. the Grand Tour) :